Omikhleia/JSBON/README.md

 ## Purpose

 The aim of this small library is to provide a simple binary format for JavaScript structures, mostly intended for on-disk storage or data transmission.

 The requirements were to have a reasonably efficient encoding, preserving object structures (including duplicate objects and cyclic references).

+JSBON is my naive approach on that matter, but it aims at being pretty *good* for the task it was made for.
+(There is a pun intended here.)

 THIS IS A PRELIMINARY VERSION - Things may certainly be further optimized and improved.